Update on Ottawa storm cleanup, power outages at 4 p.m. ET | CBC News

 Emergency centres have been opened to help people access electricity and water, and municipalities are working to handle debris and food waste.

 The City of Ottawa continues to ask people to avoid non-essential travel.
-Many schools were closed in and around Ottawa Tuesday because of the travel and power challenges.
+Many schools remained closed in and around Ottawa Wednesday because of the travel and power challenges.

-This kind of storm, with winds that peaked at 120 km/h at the Ottawa International Airport, is known as a derecho: "a widespread long-lived windstorm associated with a line of thunderstorms," according to Environment Canada.
+This kind of storm, with winds that peaked at 190 km/h in Ottawa's south end, is known as a derecho: "a widespread long-lived windstorm associated with a line of thunderstorms," according to Environment Canada.